galenhuntington/g56/README.md

 alphanumeric strings, and they are more experimental.
 See the description of G86 for the general idea.

-These two encodings fill the gap between base-32, which is wasteful if case sensitivity can be used, and base-64, which requires non-alphanumeric ASCII characters.
+These two encodings fill the gap between base 32, which is wasteful if case sensitivity can be used, and base 64, which requires non-alphanumeric ASCII characters.

 ### G43

 G43 is very similar to G86.
 The bytes are divided into chunks of 2, which are interpreted as base-258 digits.
-The integer value is then written as base 43.
-As 43³ ⩾ 256², this allows every 2 bytes to be encoded as 3 characters from a 43-size set, for a 50% size increase.
+The integer value is then written in base 43.
+As 43³ ⩾ 256², this allows every 2 bytes to be encoded as 3 characters from a 43-size set, for a 50% length increase.

 For the character set, I tentatively propose the digits, the uppercase `BCDFGHJKLMPQVWXYZ`, and the same lowercase excluding `l`.

-G43 is a simpler encoding, but it would be unusual for this gain in simplicity over G56 to be all that helpful, or that a character set of size 43, but less than 56, is needed.
+G43 is a simpler encoding than G56, but it would be unusual for this gain in simplicity to be all that helpful, or that a character set of size 43, but less than 56, is needed.
 For this reason, from here on only G56 is considered.